-It is unclear why Defendant believes that filing Doc.
+It is unclear why the Defendant believes that filing Doc.
 20 was inappropriate or why Defendant’s counsel discouraged it from being filed, especially in light of the Court’s Order inviting the same.
-Defendant should have wanted to see a detailed accounting of the hours Plaintiff claims; not discourage Plaintiff from providing information about his claims.
-The only conceivable reason Defendant would discourage Plaintiff from filing Doc.
+The defendant should have wanted to see a detailed accounting of the hours Plaintiff claims; not discourage Plaintiff from providing information about his rights.
+The only conceivable reason Defendant would prevent Plaintiff from filing Doc.
 20 is so that it could later claim (in a motion for sanctions, such as the instant) that it does not know what Plaintiff is claiming.
 Plaintiff’s filing of Doc.
 20 spoiled this effort.

 - B. LACK OF GOOD FAITH CONFERENCE

-Consistent with the fact that Defendant does not include a 3.01(g) Certificate with its Motion, Defendant did not engage in a good faith conference before filing its Motion.
-Simply sending the undersigned threatening emails claiming generalities such as “inconsistencies” is not conferring in good faith.
+Consistent with the fact that the Defendant does not include a 3.01(g) Certificate with its Motion, Defendant did not engage in a good faith conference before filing its Motion.
+Merely sending the undersigned threatening emails claiming generalities such as “inconsistencies” is not conferring in good faith.
 Instead of sharing all of the alleged details of such inconsistencies (such as mathematical errors, which would be easily corrected or clarified), Defendant sent unspecific emails filled with generalities to “set up” its strategy to employ a sanctions motion.
-Moreover, Defendant’s counsel never spoke with the undersigned about these issues prior to filing its Motion for Sanctions.
-This is not a good faith conference, especially in light of the magnitude of the relief sough.
+Moreover, Defendant’s counsel never spoke with the undersigned about these issues before filing its Motion for Sanctions.
+This is not a good-faith conference, especially in light of the magnitude of the relief sought.

 Here, Defendant was intentionally unspecific about Plaintiff’s alleged “internal inconsistencies” in its two emails – this was a strategy designed to pretend to confer in good faith without actually providing any real, specific information.
-Moreover, the other issues raised by the Defendant should have been discussed prior to moving for such extreme sanctions.
-Defendant simply did not confer in good faith and engage in a good faith exchange of thoughts before moving for the most severe sanctions.
+Moreover, the other issues raised by the Defendant should have been discussed before moving for such extreme sanctions.
+Defendant simply did not confer in good faith and engaged in a good-faith exchange of thoughts before proceeding for the most severe sanctions.

 - C. PLAINTIFF IS DUE ATTORNEYS FEES AND COSTS FROM DEFENDANT AND ITS COUNSEL

 Defendant has filed a baseless motion for sanctions and has completely failed to comply with this Court’s FLSA Scheduling Order.
 Instead of permitting the process outlined in the FLSA Scheduling Order to aid the parties in early resolution of this matter, Defendant and its counsel have refused to comply with the Scheduling Order and are thus in contempt.
-They have failed to file a verified summary with the Court, they have failed to disclose the Plaintiff’s time sheets or employment records, and have stalled the mandatory settlement discussions required by this Court’s FLSA Scheduling Order.
+They have failed to file a verified summary with the Court, they have been unable to disclose the Plaintiff’s timesheets or employment records.
+They have stalled the mandatory settlement discussions required by this Court’s FLSA Scheduling Order.